 - S-3.a.1 Fuel Modification.
 Ensure that roads and new development comply with the vegetation clearance and fuel modification requirements of the Los Angeles County Fire Department while protecting natural resources and habitat to the extent feasible, and encourage design that minimizes the need for fuel modification on public parklands.
-(Imp S-8, CS-30) - Fire Department in implementing the County's Vegetation Management Program, which develops strategies responding to fire hazards by analyzing wilderness fire history, considering different methods of reducing and removing fuels, and evaluating the environmental effects of such practices.
+(Imp S-8, CS-30) - S-3.a.2 Vegetation Management.
+Coordinate with the County of Los Angeles Fire Department in implementing the County's Vegetation Management Program, which develops strategies responding to fire hazards by analyzing wilderness fire history, considering different methods of reducing and removing fuels, and evaluating the environmental effects of such practices.
 (Imp S-21, CS-26).